MeshachBlue/DistributedGPU/README.md

 Licence
 =========
-This repository is licenced under the Creative Commons Attribution-ShareAlike 3.0 Unported licence.
-The "human readable summary" of this licence can be found at [here](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
+This repository and all work contained within is licenced under the Creative Commons Attribution-ShareAlike 3.0 Unported licence.
+The "human readable summary" of this licence can be found [here](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
 The full licence is available [here](http://creativecommons.org/licenses/by-sa/3.0/legalcode) or in the LICENCE file within this repository.

 Stage 1
 ==========